Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics: Method

 which satisfies the condition:

-\autoref{eq: K1AndK2CalculationA} imposes the controller passivity, which is sufficient condition for stability.
+\autoref{eq:4} imposes the controller passivity, which is a sufficient condition for stability.
 Note that the controller does not require damping in order to dissipate energy.
-We formally prove controller stability in Appendix \ref{sec:stabilityAnalysis}.

-Finally, the FIC is added together with dynamics compensation (assuming knowledge of the task-space inertia matrix $\Lambda (q)$, gravity compensation $G(q)$ and the Coriolis matrix $ C(q,\dot{q})$) and a null space controller term to obtain the robot control torques ($\tau_\text{ctrl}$) as described in \autoref{alg}.
+Finally, the FIC is added together with dynamics compensation and a null space controller term to obtain the robot control torques ($\tau_\text{ctrl}$) as described in \autoref{alg:1}; where $q$ is the joint configuration vector, $\dot{q}$ is the joint velocity vector, $M(q)$ is inertia matrix, $J(q)$ is the jacobian, $G(q)$ is the gravity compensation, and t$ C(q,\dot{q})$ is the Coriolis matrix.